yawlhead91/build-tools/README.md

 ### bt release

-The `release` command is to quickly package up your project, commit it locally, tag it, and pushes it to your github repo.
+The `release` command is a way to official bundle and make a version of your package.
+You can think of this command as a much more strict, authoritative version of [version command](#bt-version).
+It compiles a build, runs tests on it (if applicable), versions it, and commits it to your Github repo.
  The command does the following:

 1. Runs all [tests](#bt-test) you've specified.